cesarsotovalero/cesarsotovalero.github.io/index.md

 layout: page
 title: Hi, I'm César
 subtitle: I'm a PhD student doing excellent research in Software Technology for the benefit of the Swedish industry
+keywords: César Soto Valero, research, software engineering, KTH, WASP, PhD student
+description: I'm a PhD student doing excellent research in Software Technology for the benefit of the Swedish industry
 use-site-title: true
 ---